 - Brand aiming for a range of 310 miles

-The Polestar 3 is set to arrive in 2022 and will be an electric SUV to rival the Audi e-tron, Tesla Model X and Jaguar I-Pace.
-Produced by the brand established by Volvo, the Polestar 3 will have a coupe-like look and sharp styling details; our exclusive images suggest how it might look.
+The Polestar 3 is set to arrive in 2022 and will be an electric SUV to rival the Audi e-tron, Volkswagen ID.4 and Jaguar I-Pace.
+Polestar has now released an image of the new car under a sheet, hinting at its overall shape.

-As the name suggests, the Polestar 3 will be the company’s third standalone model, after the limited-run £140,000 Polestar 1 plug-in hybrid and the £50,000 Polestar 2 electric saloon that will rival the Tesla Model 3 when it goes on sale in the next few months.
-While the last two Polestar cars were rebadged Volvo concept cars, the 3 will get unique and distinctive styling.
+As the name suggests, the Polestar 3 will be the company’s third standalone model, after the limited-run £140,000 Polestar 1 plug-in hybrid and the £50,000 Polestar 2 electric saloon.
+While the last two cars were rebadged Volvo concept cars, the 3 is the brand’s first original design.